 The extension opened to the public in August 2015 and it is anticipated that the scheme could help generate £300 million a year for the local economy and help create up to 8,000 jobs.

-Our initial involvement was made in 2005 on the ng2 Business Park project.
 BWB played a pivotal role in extensive lobbying on behalf of developer Miller Birch to influence the NET Phase II proposals for the Chilwell Line that runs through the ng2 site.
 We successfully negotiated alternative tram stop arrangements that deliver safer pedestrian access to the stops within the site and worked closely with the NET Promoter to develop access arrangements capable of future modification to accommodate the tram route.

-Our next input came in 2006 during the Highfields Science Park project, a deceptively complex development site where the previous owners had failed to deliver viable redevelopment proposals.
+Our next input came during the Highfields Science Park project, a deceptively complex development site where the previous owners had failed to deliver viable redevelopment proposals.
 In securing planning consent and delivering the first phase of built development, BWB developed a radical alternative to the published proposals for NET Phase II in the vicinity of the site.
 Our alternative signalised gyratory scheme delivered a junction capable of accommodating development traffic satisfactorily and a layout capable of being readily modified to accommodate future construction of NET Phase II.

-The following year BWB was appointed by the NET Promoter for the Advanced Design Phase of the NET 2 programme.
+BWB was subsequently appointed by the NET Promoter for the Advanced Design Phase of the NET 2 programme.
 We were instrumental in reviewing and redesigning five shared-use traffic signal controlled junctions on the tram route through Beeston town centre, producing a complex TRANSYT model of the Beeston area and revised junction layout designs which were all fed into a microsimulation model used to demonstrate the impact of the tram on other highway users and to prove the business case of the NET2 scheme.